Domain Adaptive Ensemble Learning: Introduction

 We summarize our \textbf{contributions} as follows. \textbf{(1)} We present a novel framework called domain adaptive ensemble learning (DAEL), which improves the generalization of a multi-expert network by explicitly training the ensemble to solve the target task. \textbf{(2)} A realization of DAEL is formulated which provides a simple yet effective solution for both multi-source UDA and DG, unlike previous methods that only tackle one of them. \textbf{(3)} We define miniDomainNet, a reduced version of DomainNet~\cite{iccv19DomainNet} to allow fast prototyping and experimentation.
-For benchmarking, a unified implementation and evaluation platform of all compared methods is created, which has been made publicly available to facilitate future research in UDA and DG.\footnote{\url{https://github.com/KaiyangZhou/Dassl.pytorch}.} \textbf{(4)} We demonstrate the effectiveness of DAEL on three multi-source UDA datasets and two DG datasets where DAEL outperforms the current state-of-the-art by a large margin (see Table~\ref{tab:msUDA_results} \&~\ref{tab:DG_results}).
+For benchmarking, a unified implementation and evaluation platform of all compared methods is created, called \texttt{Dassl.pytorch}, which has been made publicly available.\footnote{\url{https://github.com/KaiyangZhou/Dassl.pytorch}.} \textbf{(4)} We demonstrate the effectiveness of DAEL on three multi-source UDA datasets and two DG datasets where DAEL outperforms the current state of the art by a large margin (see Table~\ref{tab:msUDA_results} \&~\ref{tab:DG_results}).